xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/client.md

 ```

 !!! note
-    `ResourceClient` extends `TestClient`, so all usual method shortucts are also available for resource client
+    `ResourceClient` extends `TestClient`, so all usual method shortcuts are also available for resource client
     (real method calls usage is not mandatory).

 ### Multipart forms